Commonly mentioned in the Linux (and systems administration) world is the word shell. But what is it?

 functionality than what's available in the graphical interface because, as you

-might expect, since software development takes time and costs money to produce, developers only add to GUI apps the most popular features.
+might expect, since software development takes time and costs money to

 For example, these are some of the options that the